swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 ## Proposed Solution

 We propose two additions to the feature set of property wrappers that will improve consistency with the SE 0293 model.
-First, we propose an update to the rules of the synthesized memberwise initializer for types with wrapped properties such that wrapper attributes are mapped directly into the initializer
+First, we propose an update to the rules of the synthesized memberwise initializer for types with wrapped properties such that wrapper attributes are mapped directly into the initializer.
 For example, a type such as this one from [TSPL](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617):

 ```swift